shanemuk/psion/readme.md

 Before WardFive, there was WardRound for the Psion 3a.
 You can download it here: [WardRnd.zip](https://github.com/shanemuk/psion/blob/main/wardrnd.zip) You can use the code **[NWFTTI\AS** to register as **Psion User**.
 In the files section you will find WARDRND.OPL and WARDRND.PIC which are the source code and icon file respectively.
 You can use these to modify WardRound for your own needs.

+## Watchmaker (Series 3a+)
+The [Blind Watchmaker](https://en.wikipedia.org/wiki/The_Blind_Watchmaker) is a great book by Richard Dawkins, explaining how natural selection can work on genetic variation to evolve complex organisms.
+In the book he describes a computer program to generate "biomorphs" - very simple rules can be used to generate a shape, and then via mutations, you can select the next generation and so on, to produce interesting and complex "creatures".
+So I wrote a version for the Psion 3a.
+This is the OPL file - you can download it and translate it on your device.

 ## Let me know...
 If there's anything you particularly remember, please add as an Issue or post on [Bluesky](https://bsky.app/profile/shaneir.bsky.social)